January 28, 2021

 Hit the chest with flys from a different angle...

-Using the exercises above, here is a great push workout that you can do at the gym.
+Using the push day exercises above, here is a great push workout that you can do at the gym.

 It doesn't have to be complicated.
 The above pushing workout is all you need to get big and strong!

-Pushing Exercises are most useful when you focus on keeping good exercise form.
+No matter what push exercise you do, keeping good form is of the utmost importance.
 The primary areas you should expect to work are the chest, triceps, and shoulders.
 Sometimes, you may end up working a bit of upper back in the process.
-With how handy compound exercises can be, trying to work as much as possible into a single movement can be useful.
+As with most exercises, multiple muscle groups will play a role.

 Sign up to get the latest on sales, new releases and more…